pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

     :language: postgresql
     :linenos:

-The following query will give the reults with the source vertex , target vertex , edge id, aggregate cost,
+The following query will give the results with the source vertex , target vertex , edge id, aggregate cost,

 .. literalinclude:: ../scripts/un_sdg/sdg7/all_exercises_sdg7.sql
     :start-after: \o list_of_edges_with_costs